-The course aims to contribute to the improvement of the air pollution control policy in the participating countries from the technical and socioeconomic viewpoints.
-The course is composed of lectures/discussions and observation tours.
-By placing emphasis on the air pollution control policy of Japan, it is intended to share the Japanese specific experience with the participants and to enhance heart -felt discussions among them.
+The course aims to contribute to the improvement of the air quality management policy in participating countries from the technical and socioeconomic viewpoints.
+By placing emphasis on the air quality management policy of Japan, it is intended to share the Japanese policy and experience with participants to enable participants to assess the applicability and transferability of such knowledge.